genesiscommunitysuccess/docs/versioned_docs/version-previous/05_operations/03_clustering/02_genesis.md

 ## Database on a separate node
-This set-up focuses on the Genesis low-code platform within an HA set-up using the built-in Genesis Clustering.
+In this section, we shall focus on the Genesis low-code platform within an HA set-up using the built-in Genesis Clustering.
 To achieve full HA, the application's database must be installed on a separate node.
 There is, of course, an effect on performance in such a set-up.

 In the set-up below, there is a stand-by secondary application and a cluster of four FoundationDB databases.